• Learning Center

 What is customer centricity?

-Customer centricity is a business strategy that places customer needs at the center of all decisions, processes, and experiences to improve satisfaction, loyalty, and long-term growth.
+Customer centricity is a business strategy that places customer needs at the center of all decisions, processes, and operations.

 Customer centricity plays a critical role in driving sustainable business growth in the following ways: